-When you’re developing a plan to generate leads for your B2B company, you may not think of using social media right off the bat.
+When you’re developing your sales strategy for your company, you may not think of using social media B2B lead generation right off the bat.
 Social media can seem like a consumer’s paradise but think about how many businesses are on social media advertising directly to these consumers.

 Most businesses use social media marketing, and your B2B brand can benefit from being on the same page as these B2C companies.

-But where do you start?
+But where do you start your social media b2b lead generation journey?
 Whether you’ve already established a social media presence or you’re starting from scratch, you can take simple steps to get leads from social media.

-We’ve collected this list of proven lead generation strategies, but keep in mind that your business is unique.
+We’ve collected this list of proven B2B lead-generation strategies, but keep in mind that your business is unique.
 Our goal is to help you succeed, and it’s important to remember that there’s no magic formula for lead generation.